gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

 Now in the fragment shader we need to normalize the surface to light vector since it's a not a unit vector.
-Note that we could normalize in the vertex shader but because it's a `varying` it will be linear interpolated between our positions and so would not be a complete unit vector
+Note that we could normalize in the vertex shader but because it's a `varying` it will be linearly interpolated between our positions and so would not be a complete unit vector